ganainy/appium-traverser/docs/INSTALLATION_AND_CLI_GUIDE.md

 #### Available Commands:

 ##### App Management:
-*   `--scan-apps`: Scans the connected device/emulator for health-related applications and updates a local cache.
+*   `--scan-all-apps`: Scans the connected device/emulator and caches ALL installed apps (no AI filtering).
+*   `--scan-health-apps`: Scans the device and caches AI-filtered health apps (requires AI provider configured).
+*   `--list-all-apps`: Lists ALL apps from the latest all-apps cache.
-*   `--list-apps`: Lists applications found by the `--scan-apps` command.
+*   `--list-health-apps`: Lists HEALTH apps from the latest health-filtered cache.
 *   `--select-app <APP_NAME_OR_INDEX>`: Selects an application (by its 1-based index from `--list-apps` or by its package name) to be the target for crawling.

 ##### Crawler Control: